eel3/sntpsend/README.md

 Target environments
 -------------------

-Cygwin, Linux, Mac OS X, FreeBSD.
+Windows, Cygwin, Linux, Mac OS X, FreeBSD.

-sntpsend is Perl 5 script, and so probably works fine on other Unix-like environment.
+sntpsend is Perl 5 script, and so probably works fine on other OS.

 Set up
 ------

 1. Install Perl 5.14 or later.
 2. Put sntpsend in a directory registered in PATH.
+3. (Windows only) Put sntpsend.bat in a directory registered in PATH.

 Usage
 -----